peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 ### I've tried lazer but it runs worse than stable!

-While lazer runs great (usually better) than stable in most systems, but there are always edge cases!
+While lazer (usually) runs better than stable on most systems, there are always edge cases!
 We're still got plenty of work to do on optimisations (and already know all the remaining optimisations which will provide the largest benefits).

 Make sure to check back regularly.